ribomation/just_resting/README.md

     cmake ..
     cmake --build .

-The build output that can be used elsewhere can be found in the `../dist` directory.
+## Generate a *dist* archive
+You can generate a tar file which can be used elsewhere.
+Run the following command

+    cmake --build . --target dist

+It will generate GZIP:ed TAR file in the build directory, containing the library archive (`lib/just_resting.a`) file and the public include files (`include/**.hxx`).

 ## Unit Tests
 You can run the unit tests (based on Catch2) with the following command